thomasboevith/various-scripts/README.md

 # various-scripts-audio
 Scripts for all sorts of audio-related purposes

+## somafm.py --- Playing SomaFM internet radio from the command line
+Plays SomaFM from the commandline using mplayer.

 ## tapeit.py --- Recording of internet radio
 Records an Internet radio stream for a certain duration.
 Will attempt to continue recording for the remaining duration in case of a broken internet